 Order Hypothyroidism Treatment Online

 Order thyroid treatment online with Simple Online Doctor.
-A shelf-stable (non-refridgerated) version of thyroid medicine is available after an online assessment.
-Our Australian doctors review the request and if appropriate, provide a prescription for your repeat supply.
+A shelf-stable (non-refrigerated) version of thyroid medicine is available after an online assessment and brief consultation.
+If appropriate our doctors will provide a prescription for your repeat supply.
 This is then dispensed at an Australian pharmacy and can be sent to any Australian address.

 What is Hypothyroidism?